Choose the right path for your individual needs

 Umbilical hernias are common in adults and result from a weakness in the umbilicus (“belly button”) and usually cause few symptoms.
 If they become painful or cause problems with activities of daily living, they can be simply repaired surgically.

-A procedure involving the surgical removal of small skin cysts or lesions.
+Benign skin lesion removal is a procedure involving the surgical removal of small skin cysts or lesions.
 These are usually performed under local anaesthetic, although in some cases general anaesthetic can be recommended.
 These procedures require that your GP secures funding prior to referral and treatment.

 Minor plastic surgery